 A collaboration of four University of Wisconsin campuses led by UW-Extension, the Bachelor of Science in Health Information Management and Technology is a degree completion program designed for students who already have some college credits or an associate degree.
 You are eligible for admission to this program if you have completed at least 60 semester credits of transferable coursework with a 2.0 or better grade point average (GPA).

 The University of Wisconsin-Green Bay Bachelor of Science in Health Information Management and Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Accreditation by CAHIIM is your assurance that our program meets the rigorous academic quality and competency standards established by the American Health Information Management Association (AHIMA) and CAHIIM.
 Completing a CAHIIM-accredited program qualifies you to sit for industry credentialing exams such as the Registered Health Information Administrator (RHIA) offered by AHIMA.

 Retention rate and student experience

 The student retention rate for this program during 2017 remained at 90 percent.

 Experience in the HIMT program

-In an end-of-course survey, based on a five (5) point Likert Scale, 89.83% of the students who responded to the end of course survey in Fall 2016 scored this question with 3 points or higher.
+In an end-of-course survey, based on a five (5) point Likert Scale, 90% of the students who responded to the end of course survey during 2018-2019 academic year scored this question with 3 points or higher.
 “The instructor provided timely responses.”
 In that same end-of-course survey, students were asked to provide examples of how they would improve the course.
 Examples of those responses included: